SumaitaB/Numerical-Methods/README.md

 # Numerical Methods
-A number of Numerical Methods programs written in C.
+A number of Numerical Methods programs written in C along with reports.
 Programs include:

 * Bisection Method